tirabo/Algoritmos-y-Programacion/2021/ejercicios/ejercicios.md

 ### Opposite House 🏘️

-Mubashir was walking through a straight street with exactly n identical houses on both sides.
+Pedro was walking through a straight street with exactly n identical houses on both sides.
 House numbers in the street look like this: 1 | |
 6 3 | | 4 5 | | 2 He noticed that Even numbered houses increases on the
 right while Odd numbered houses decreases on the left.
 Create a function